Now some fresh pickings from the Political Grapevine:

 President Bush's inaugural speech was interrupted by chants from protesters sitting in the front of the crowd, near the podium — a spot usually reserved for VIP's and big supporters of the President.

-Turns out, those protesters were from the liberal women's activist group Code Pink.
+Turns out, those protesters were from the liberal women's activist group Code Pink (search).
 How did they get choice seats within shouting distance of the President?
 They say they got the tickets to the VIP section from Democratic members of congress from California and New York.

 President Bush got a mixed international reaction to yesterday’s inauguration speech.
 Belarus President Alexander Lukashenko said the call to freedom was "soaked in blood and smelling of oil."